Entry Requirements

 Electrical Circuits: A fundamental understanding of how circuits work.

-Materials Science: Aerodynamics, fluid flow and the behaviour of materials under tension and compression.
+Materials: Aerodynamics, fluid flow and the behaviour of materials under tension and compression.

 Waves: Standing waves, Refraction, Polarisation and many more wave properties.